SafeRL-Lab/Robust-Gymnasium/README.md

  </div>

 ### This Benchmark:
 This benchmark support various 1) environments/tasks** and 2) disruptors （perturbations to the interaction process).
 This allows users to design and evaluate different algorithms in different application scenarios when encountering diverse uncertainty issues.
-Switch to the sections below if you want to get a quick glance of which **environments** and **Perturbations** Robust-Gymnasium support.
+Switch to the sections below if you want to get a quick glance of which **environments** and **perturbations** that Robust-Gymnasium support.
 - [Tasks](#tasks)
 - [Sources and modes of uncertainty/perturbation](#sources-and-modes-of-uncertaintyperturbation)